ylecuyer/survey-gizmo-ruby/README.md

 * OAuth authentication
 * EU domain support
 * Better foreign language support
-* Use Faraday instead of Httparty (partied too hard)
 * There are several API objects that are available and not included in this gem.
 AccountTeams, for instance, has some skeleton code but is untested.

 # Copyright